EliasKramer/Chess-Engine/README.md

 ### V2 has 3 possible Players right now:
 - HumanPlayer (A Player that plays with console input)
 - RandomPlayer (A Player that picks its moves randomly)
 - Medicrius (Work in Progress.
-A Chess Algorithm, that finds some reasonable good moves)
+A Chess Algorithm, that finds some reasonably good moves)

 ## Future:
 Adding an algorithm, that can actually win chess. <br>